-Clause 11 – Simply put – this is our protection from you in the case you’re a crazy psychopath.
+Clause 11 – Simply put – this is our protection from any members who may cause disturbances within our clubs.
 Essentially, it allows us to terminate your membership if you disturbing others, breaking rules or endangering other members or staff.

 Clause 12 – Allows us to charge a service charge if your payments start to bounce.
 The $15 fee today is only charged on EFT charges that come back NSF.
 We do this because our processor actually charges us a fee when your bank draft rejects and we also have costs associated with having to pay staff to chase you down for payment.
 Credit Card Payments are not charged today but we do reserve the right to do this.
 The reality is, we don’t want to charge these fees – but we incur real costs having to chase members for these payments – we’re simply trying to cover these costs.

 Clause 13 – I wouldn’t worry about this clause – it simply protects us for the 1 in 100,000 cases that we have to go to court with someone to collect funds.
 We can’t even remember the last time this was even needed.